PAR38 Replacement Competition

-The PAR38 competition requirements were retooled in 2012.
+The PAR38 competition requirements have been revised as of July 2013.
 The updated requirements include the same performance specifications detailed in the EISA legislation that established the competition.
-Key changes focus on:
+Key changes in the July revision focus on:

-The new competition requirements supersede the original competition requirements issued in 2008.
+The new competition requirements supersede the revised competition requirements issued in 2012.

 Hear why L Prize partners are seeking PARfection